ThangLeQuoc/aqi-calculator/README.md

 ```
 #### Reset To Default Settings
 Reset the calculator to default messages path settings with `calculator.resetDefaultSettings();`

+## AQI Calculator as a standalone app
+There is a [AQI Calculator Spring Boot project](https://github.com/ThangLeQuoc/aqi-calculator-spring) built upon this library to make it easy to get it up and running
+### As Docker container
+Fear of Java, Spring Boot, or maybe you're just too lazy to install them.
+With [Docker](https://www.docker.com/), it's super easy to get the container up and running without installing Java on your local machine.
+You don't need to know Java or Spring
+Give it a go:
+> docker pull thanglequoc/aqi-calculator-spring-boot:latest

+The container application port is *8080*, you will need to [map your host port to the port](https://docs.docker.com/config/containers/container-networking/) *8080* of the container

+Run the container with a specified port on your machine (e.g: 8080) to the application port **8080**
+> docker run --name=aqi-calculator -p 8080:8080 thanglequoc/aqi-calculator-spring-boot

+### As Spring Boot project
+Checkout this [AQI Calculator Spring Boot repository](https://github.com/ThangLeQuoc/aqi-calculator-spring) and run it

+See the document of [AQI Calculator Spring Boot repo](https://github.com/ThangLeQuoc/aqi-calculator-spring) for API usage

 # AQI Calculation Tutorial
 ## US EPA AQI Breakpoint